Cosmic ray mass composition at the knee using azimuthal fluctuations of air shower particles detected at ground by the KASCADE experiment: Summary and Conclusions

 In this study we investigate the feasibility of discriminating the mass composition of cosmic rays at PeV energies by utilizing the $LCm$ parameter, which measures the signal non-uniformity recorded in detectors placed at a specific distance from the shower core at ground level.

-Our analysis based on Monte Carlo simulations using the KASCADE array revealed that the $LCm$ parameter is minimally dependent on the specific hadronic interaction model at high energies considered: QGSjet-II-02, QGSjet-II-04, EPOS-LHC, SIBYLL 2.3c and SIBYLL 2.3d.
+Our analysis based on MC simulations using the KASCADE array revealed that the $LCm$ parameter is minimally dependent on the specific hadronic interaction model at high energies considered: QGSjet-II-04, EPOS-LHC and SIBYLL 2.3d.

-Furthermore, we performed a mass composition analysis using data collected by the KASCADE experiment in the energy range $\lg(E/\rm eV) = [15.0 \text{ - } 16.0]$ around the \textit{knee}, with the $LCm$ parameter obtained from Monte Carlo simulations for five primary species (p, He, C, Si, and Fe).
-Our results indicated a linear decrease in the abundance of protons with increasing energy, while the heavier components became dominant above the knee, in agreement with the predictions of all five hadronic interaction models.
+Furthermore, we performed a mass composition analysis using data collected by the KASCADE experiment in the energy range $\lg(E/\rm eV) = [15.0 \text{ - } 16.0]$ around the \textit{knee}, with the $LCm$ parameter obtained from MC simulations for five primary species (p, He, C, Si, and Fe).
+Our results indicated a decrease in the abundance of protons and He primaries with increasing energy, while the heavier components became dominant above the \textit{knee}.
+The mass composition as a function of energy obtained in this work is in a good agreement with previous results reported by KASCADE and IceTop experiments.

-We also found that our results qualitatively support three astrophysical models that relate the origin of the \textit{knee} in the energy spectrum with different acceleration and propagation scenarios \cite{Plaga:2001dk,Swordy95,Sveshnikova:2003sa}.
-The observed evolutionary trend of each primary abundance of the various types of particles with respect to energy is consistent with the predictions of these models.
+We also found that our results qualitatively support different astrophysical models that relate the origin of the \textit{knee} in the energy spectrum with different acceleration and propagation scenarios \cite{Plaga:2001dk,Swordy95,Sveshnikova:2003sa} while the observed evolutionary trend of each primary abundance of the various types of particles with respect to energy is highly consistent with the predictions of three data-driven astrophysical models H3a \cite{Gaisser:2011klf}, GST \cite{Gaisser:2013bla} and GSF \cite{Dembinski:2017zsh}.

-Based on these results, we conclude that the $LCm$ parameter can effectively serve as a model-independent discriminator for mass composition studies at PeV energies in experiments that use a relatively compact array of detectors.
+Based on these results, we conclude that the $LCm$ parameter can effectively serve as a minimally model-dependent discriminator for mass composition studies at PeV energies in experiments that use a relatively compact array of detectors.

 \acknowledgments I am grateful to the KCDC team who made possible the access to data and simulations of the KASCADE experiment, especially to J\"{u}rgen Wochele for the assistance provided in accessing the data.
-I also would like to thank Ionel Lazanu and Mihaela Parvu for carefully reading the manuscript and providing useful comments.
+I would like to thank Octavian Sima and the unknown referee for their useful comments and advice, as well as Ionel Lazanu and Mihaela Parvu for carefully reading the manuscript and providing valuable feedback.

 This research was supported by Romanian Ministry of Research, Innovation and Digitalization under Romanian National Core Program LAPLAS VII - contract no. 30N/2023.